 Most recently, he has been seen using a SuperStroke Zenergy Pistol Tour putter grip.
 Unlike his swing grips, this one has distinct characteristics tailored for the putting green:

 - Size and Shape: SuperStroke grips are known for their larger, non-tapered profiles.
-The larger diameter an the "Pistol" shape which encourages golfers to fill teh palms of their hands, effectively taking tehir antsy wrist-muscles out of the stroke. this is the a goal that many amateurs can benefit from, and is designed to create a smoother, more pendulum-like Putting motion.
+The larger diameter and the "Pistol" shape encourage golfers to fill the palms of their hands, effectively taking their antsy wrist muscles out of the stroke.
+This is a goal that many amateurs can benefit from, and it is designed to create a smoother, more pendulum-like putting motion.

 - Surface Texture: The Zenergy line features a multi-zone texture designed for comfort and feedback, but in a way that’s very different from his corded swing grips.
 It's a soft, tacky texture that provides a confident connection without requiring a lot of hand tension.